Baloncesto Superior Nacional: New Era and Renewed Interest (2019-present)

 On September 19, 2019, the BSN team owners selected Ricardo Dalmau Santana to succeed Fernando Quiñones Bodea as president of the league.

 In October 2020, there was a change in ownership of the Vaqueros de Bayamón, when retired professional baseball player Yadier Molina acquired his hometown team.
 In April 2021, the league approved the return of the Cangrejeros under the ownership of Noah Assad and Jonathan Miranda.
 Later that month, Bad Bunny joined the ownership group.
 In October 2022, the Osos de Manatí returned from a short hiatus, when Puerto Rican singer Ozuna purchased the Brujos de Guayama and relocated the team to Manatí.

 In game 1 of the 2023 BSN finals, LeBron James made a surprise appearance as the Gigantes defeated the Vaqueros, 89-85, in overtime to take a 1-0 series lead.
 On July 27 2023, the Gigantes De Carolina defeated the Vaqueros 80-60 in Game 5 of the BSN Finals, leading the Gigantes to become the 2023 BSN Champions.

-In October of 2024, Molina sold ownership of his team.
+In October of 2024, Molina sold ownership of his team to Eric Duars, of Duars Entertainment a spanish music label.

+In May of 2026, It was announced that Dion New had acquired the Indios de Mayaguez, during the BSN All-Star weekend.
+Dion returns to BSN team ownership after selling the Piratas to Ernesto Cambo in October of 2025.

+Just before the start of the 2026 BSN playoffs, the league had announced it had reached a broadcasting agreement with NBC Sports and Peacock, to transmit the conference finals and league finals to viewers through its regional sports networks in Boston, Philadelphia, and California.